useredsa/bspwm.kak/README.md

 After it stopped working with a recent update of my system for the traditional `:x11-send-text` command,
-I decided to replace the window management functionality with `bspc` and the key symulation with `xte`.
+I decided to replace the window management functionality with `bspc` and the key simulation with `xte`.

 [`xdotool`]: https://github.com/jordansissel/xdotool
 [`xte`]: https://jlk.fjfi.cvut.cz/arch/manpages/man/xte.1

 * 2 new Kakoune options `%opt{replwin}` and `%opt{repl_ratio}` to manage the
-repl from Kakoune knowing it's WID and setting the default split ratio.
+repl from Kakoune knowing its WID and setting the default split ratio.

 * `:bspwm-send-text` works for bash.

 The implementation of `:x11-send-text` relies on setting the repl's window title.
-Unfortunately, some shells set the window title when loading the promt.
+Unfortunately, some shells set the window title when loading the prompt.
 You can disable this functionality by customizing the variable `PROMPT_COMMAND` in bash. bspwm.kak, on the other hand, works out of the box because the repl window is referenced through its node id.

-* `:bspwm-send-text` sends it's arguments or, if absent, the current selection.
+* `:bspwm-send-text` sends its arguments or, if absent, the current selection.

 ## Installation